KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ## Monday

 On Monday, I ate breakfast with our new [Django Fellow Natalia Bidart](https://www.djangoproject.com/weblog/2023/mar/31/welcome-our-new-fellow-natalia-bidart/).
 I was thrilled to meet her!
+We talked about our work, what her experience has been like so far as a Django Fellow, and she introduced me to the art of drinking [maté](https://en.wikipedia.org/wiki/Mate_(drink)).

 <!--
 ![](recap-of-djangocon-us-2023-images/kojo.jpg)